What is Behçet’s?

-Behçet’s syndrome (now known as Behçet’s disease) is a chronic condition resulting from disturbances in the body?s immune system.
+Behçet’s Syndrome (now more commonly known as Behçet’s Disease) is a chronic condition resulting from disturbances in the body’s immune system.

 This system, which normally protects the body against infections by producing controlled inflammation, becomes over-active and produces unpredictable outbreaks of unwanted and exaggerated inflammation.
 This extra inflammation affects blood vessels, usually the small ones.
 As a result symptoms occur wherever there is a patch of inflammation; this can be anywhere where there is a blood supply.

-No-one knows why the immune system starts to behave this way in Behçet’s disease.
-It is not because of any known infections, it is not necessarily hereditary, but does occur sometimes, and it is not to do with ethnic origin, gender, lifestyle, age, where someone has lived or where they have been on holiday.
+No-one knows why the immune system starts to behave this way in Behçet’s.
+It is not because of any known infections, it is not necessarily hereditary, but does occur sometimes, and it is not thought to have to do with ethnic origin, lifestyle, age, where someone has lived or where they have been on holiday.
 It is not associated with cancer, and links with tissue-types (which are under investigation) are not certain.
 It does not follow the usual pattern for autoimmune diseases.
-At the moment it is defined as being a disease of inflamed blood vessels (vasculitis) – a ?vasculitic? disease.
+At the moment it is defined as being a disease of inflamed blood vessels (vasculitis) – a vasculitic disease.

 Most of the symptoms are painful but not life-threatening.
-They come and go in a series of attacks (?flare-ups?) throughout life.
-The disease does not ?burn itself out?, but sometimes it can level off and the flare-ups become less aggressive and happen less frequently.
-Most people with Behçet’s disease have a normal lifespan and can hope to lead close-to-normal daily lives.
+They come and go in a series of attacks (flare-ups) throughout life.
+The disease does not burn itself out, but sometimes it can level off and the flare-ups become less aggressive and happen less frequently.
+Most people with Behçet’s have a normal lifespan and can hope to lead close-to-normal daily lives.

-No-one knows for sure how many people with Behçet’s disease there are in the UK, but it is estimated that there are about 1 in 100,000 – that is, about 1000 people.
+No-one knows for sure how many people with Behçet’s there are in the UK, but it is estimated that there are about 1 in 100,000 – that is, about 1000 people.
 It is much less rare in the Middle East and in Asia.
 Because it seems to be prevalent in the areas surrounding the old silk trading routes, it is sometimes known as the ‘Silk Route’ disease.
 Diet may have an influence, but insufficient research has be conducted in this area to make it authoritative; though some patients react badly to spices and so forth (which are high in salicylate), others try, for example, gluten free.
 So it is probably worth paying attention to diet.

-- How is Behçet’s disease diagnosed?
-There is no test for Behçet’s disease at the moment.
+- How is Behçet’s diagnosed?
+There is no test for Behçet’s at the moment.
 It is diagnosed by specific patterns of symptoms and repeated outbreaks of them.

-- Similar disorders There are several disorders that have patterns of symptoms that overlap with those of Behçet’s disease.
+- Similar Disorders There are several disorders that have patterns of symptoms that overlap with those of Behçet’s.
 In the absence of a test to confirm Behçet’s, this can make diagnosis quite difficult.